Martino Caputo: The Raposo murder

 On 21 May 2012, Alkhalil offered his favorite hitman, Dean Michael Wiwchar, $100,000 in cash for killing Raposo.
 When Wiwchar arrived in Toronto from Vancouver on 24 May 2012, he was met by Caputo who gave him Raposo's address and a list of his favorite places such as the Sicilian Sideway Café.
 Raposo's friend, Alfredo "Fat Freddy" Patriarca, told Caputo that Raposo was going to watch the Ireland vs. Italy Euro Cup football match at the Sicilian Sideway Café on 18 June.
-On the afternoon of 18 June 2012, Wiwchar shot and killed Raposo at the Sicilian Sidewalk Café on Toronto's College Street.
+On the afternoon of 18 June 2012, Wiwchar shot and killed Raposo at the Sicilian Sidewalk Café in Little Italy.
 Later on the same day, Caputo arrived at Raposo's house to offer his sympathy to his common-law wife, Monika, and told Raposo's surrogate son, Eduardo Melo Jr. (the son of the boxer Eddie Melo): "Buddy, that's why you've got to stay in school".

 The cocaine shipment worth $5 million arrived in a Toronto junkyard, but was stolen by an unknown person before Caputo and Alkhalil received it.
 The Sinaloa Cartel were furious with the theft of the cocaine, which the Wolfpack had received on consignment, and threatened to send up killers from Mexico to torture and murder all of the Wolfpack for their incompetence in losing $5 million worth of cocaine.
 The Sinaloa Cartel was especially angry at Caputo, who was supposed to send someone to pick up the cocaine.
 Caputo fled Canada in the summer of 2012.
 A warrant for Caputo's arrest was issued in November 2012 as part of Operation Ink 2, an investigation of Nero's drug smuggling network.
 On 16 February 2013, he was arrested in Cologne while boarding a bus to Poland.
 The police reported that Caputo was travelling on a forged Italian passport while his lawyer, Greg Lafontaine, insisted that the passport was genuine, saying that Capoto was a dual citizen of Italy and Canada.
 Caputo was extradited from Germany on 11 April 2013.
 Caputo did not contest his extradition.